jronallo/iiif-workshop/workshop/presentation/linking.md

 ### Portrait gallery of pugilists of America and their contemporaries

 Visit this [book of boxers].
 Click on the download link.
-What options do you get and how might you use those resources?

 [summary-metadata]: http://iiif.io/api/presentation/2.1/#b-summary-of-metadata-requirements
 [GeoJSON]: http://iiif.io/api/annex/services/#geojson